pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

   a particular maximum depth level.
 - For optimization purposes, any duplicated values in the `Root vids` are ignored.
-- The returned values are ordered in ascending order of `Root vid`.
+- The returned values are ordered in ascending order of `start_vid`.
 - If the root vertex does not exist, an empty row is returned.
 - It does not produce the shortest path from a root vertex to a target vertex.
 - The aggregate cost of traversal is not guaranteed to be minimal.